I've never met a chip I didn't like and when paired with this Cold Bacon Dip, I crave this snack all the time!

 I love this bacon and sage combo but you could also add green chiles and chili powder for a tasty treat.
 Or even chopped salami and pepperoncini.
 (Have you tried my Salami Pepperoncini Pizza yet??)

-The salt and crunch from the chips make it the perfect vehicle to get that dip in your mouth.
+The salt and crunch from the chips make it the perfect vehicle to get this bacon dip with cream cheese in your mouth.
+But of course, you could also serve it with vegetables.
+Or even Salami Chips.

-What is your favorite dip recipe?
-For me, it's a toss-up between savory recipes and dessert dips.
+What is your favorite no cook dip recipe?
+For me, it’s a toss-up between savory recipes and dessert dips.
+But this bacon dip is right up at the top of the list

 And if cold dips aren't your thing, check out this Jalapeno Popper Dip which is great when the weather cools down.
 It's creamy and spicy and it's great for a party.